ManticoreGamesInc/platform-documentation/src/references/game_events.md

     eventEndTime = eventData:GetEndDateTime().secondsSinceEpoch
 end

+--Required to stop the task and remove event object once the event is no longer active local function CleanupEvent()
+    if(Object.IsValid(eventObject)) then
+        eventObject:Destroy()
+    end
+    checkEventTask:Cancel()
+    checkEventTask = nil
+end

 local function CheckEvent()
     if eventData ~= nil then
         --Track if the event is currently active by comparing the current time